roots/bud/dev/README.md

      └── cli-examples.ts
 ```

-Build scripts relating to `./sources/docs`.
-These don't live in `./sources/docs` directly because of module incompatibilities and because it's easier to work on these tasks having them outside of the `./sources`.
+Build scripts relating to `/bud/sources/docs`.
+These don't live in `/bud/sources/docs` directly because of module incompatibilities and because it's easier to work on these tasks having them outside of the `/bud/sources` dir.

-### `./dev/site/api-documenter.build.js`
+### `api-documenter.build`

 An absolute bog of swamp code based on [faast.js's api-documenter to docusaurus mdx build step](https://github.com/faastjs/faast.js/blob/master/build/make-docs.js).
 I'd say it's about 70% there but it might be better to just host api docs as their own thing entirely.
 Or, just fundamentally rethink it.